mzd555/slate/source/index.html.md

 </aside>

 <h3>Webhooks Url</h3>
-Either configure a notification url in the corporate profile or provide a url with in the notification item with each order.
+You can configure a notification url in the corporate profile and also provide url with in the notification item with each order.

 # Errors